sparkyb/pype/readme.txt

 None currently known.

 #------------------------------------ FAQ ------------------------------------
+What's the deal with the version numbering scheme?
+Early in development, PyPE raised version numbers very quickly.
+From 1.0 to 1.5, not much more than 2 months passed.
+In that time, most of the major architectural changes that were to happen, happened.
+This is not the reason for the version number change.
+Really it was so that the MAJOR versions could have their own point release (1.0 being the first), and minor bugfixes on the point releases would get a minor release number (like 1.0.1).

+Then, at around PyPE 1.4.2, I had this spiffy idea.
+What if I were to release a series of PyPE versions with the same version numbers as classic Doom?
+I remembered updating to 1.1, then to 1.2a, etc.  My favorite was 1.666.
+Ah hah!
+PyPE 1.6.6.6, the best version of PyPE ever.

+I decided that I would slow version number advancement, if only so that people didn't get sick of new releases of PyPE being numbered so much higher, being that there are other projects where version 1.0 (if it is ever released) would be the perfect release, that there is no more changes to be made.

+Then the more I thought about it, the more I realized that it doesn't matter at all, I mean, Emacs is on version 20+.  *shrug*

+Yeah.
+To be honest, version numbers advance as my whims decree.
+As of this writing, PyPE 1.6.5.2 was released yesterday.
+1.6.5.2 has a nice ring to it.
+Maybe the next version will be 1.6.5.3, or 1.6.6, or 1.7.
+Who knows?
+It doesn't really matter to tell the truth, as long as bugs get fixed, features are added, and people keep using it, what does it matter what version you are using?

 What is the difference between the fast and slow parser?
 The fast one uses custom parser that basically splits the file into lines, does a check to see if there is a function or class definition, then saves the